The Athletic American Dream Does Not Exist

 Following the trend, there is no secret to why China burst onto the athletic scene once its economy took off at a historic rate.
 South Africa, the only African country to score in the Soccernomics table, has mainly white athletes representing its country despite the demographic making up eight percent of the population.
 If that eight percent was treated as its own country, it would have finished third on the per capita tables.
 Iceland, a team that has vastly outperformed soccer expectations based upon its population of around 350,000 people, invested heavily in athletics at schools.
 Six-year-olds who play soccer are coached by qualified and paid coaches unlike the many unqualified volunteers or parents seen in America.

-The correlation between athletic success, wealth and well-being is strong.
+The correlation between athletic success, wealth, and well-being is strong.
 For instance, an athlete who doesn’t receive proper nutrition because he/she lives in a poorer environment will have a tougher time becoming as strong, tall, and quick.
 In addition, he/she becomes more likely at catching an illness, a possible inhibitor of growth.
 Poorer areas also have an inferior education.
 Athletes need a level of intelligence on the field and the proper preparation for your body and mind to perform at the highest level.
-If an athlete does not have the financial resources to get the proper training, guidance and nutrition, it will be at a major disadvantage.
+If an athlete does not have the financial resources to get the proper training, guidance, and nutrition, it will be at a major disadvantage.

 Nonetheless, it is not impossible to make it professionally with limited resources but usually, there is an exceptional circumstance present.
 LeBron James lacked the financial means, but how many other humans weigh 250 pounds, are 6-foot-8 and can jump so high their head eclipses the rim?
 Anyone like that will likely find themselves in the NBA as well.
 James also matured early earning himself a national spotlight as a teenager and subsequently was given the resources to succeed by others as an investment.
 Tiger Woods came from humble beginnings, but he was on the national stage before he turned five-years-old.
 Lionel Messi made his Barcelona debut at 15 years old.
 For every Messi, Woods, and James, there are millions of people like Yewri Guillén who had the talent but failed to make it professionally since he died because he didn’t have $1,300.
 Even if the financial resources are there, racial undertones can too be an insurmountable impediment just as it is in swimming.

-Sports do not serve as the absolute meritocracy.
+Sports do not serve as an absolute meritocracy.
 A kid without any outlier traits and the proper economic resources will struggle to get the opportunity to just play sports for fun.
 And as a player develops, the financial barriers only grow as travel and coaching become vital.
 The pursuit of college scholarships has been tilted to favor the wealthy.
-Athletics do not serve as an equal opportunity for low-income kids to triumph over economically-advantaged kids to earn a scholarship, a shot at the pros and a valuable education.
+Athletics do not serve as an equal opportunity for low-income kids to triumph over economically-advantaged kids to earn a scholarship, a shot at the pros, and a valuable education.
 Instead, sports have become an avenue for wealthy families to get their kids into a better college.
 That does not sound like the American Dream.